haustre/eurobot-hauptsteuerung/docs/introduction.rst

 The software contains multiple parts:

-* The :doc:`hauptsteuerung` is running on the robot.
+* The :py:mod:`hauptsteuerung_main` module is running on the BeagleBone build in to the robot.
-* The :doc:`laptop` contains the software for controlling the robot from a computer.
+  It uses the functionality of the :doc:`hauptsteuerung` to run.
+* The :py:mod:`laptop_main` module is running on a computer and allows tho connect to the robot over ethernet.
+  It uses the functionality of the :doc:`laptop` to run.
 * The :doc:`libraries` contains libraries used by the robot and the computer.
 * The :doc:`tests` contains different test for the software.